microsoft/playwright/docs/src/chrome-extensions-js-python.md

 ## Testing

-To have the extension loaded when running tests you should extend the test context.
+To have the extension loaded when running tests you can use a test fixture to set the context.
+You can also dynamically retrieve the extension id and use it that to load and test the popup page for example.

 ```js
 import { test as base, expect, chromium } from "@playwright/test";